LMsmith/tic-tac-toe/README.md

 ##Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Tic-Tac-Toe is a classic 2 player game played on a board with 9 spaces.
+In this version, the player makes a move by choosing the corresponding number on the board below.

+                                                   1 | 2 | 3
+                                                  ___ ___ ___
+                                                   4 | 5 | 6
+                                                  ___ ___ ___
+                                                   7 | 8 | 9

+Players take turns marking spaces (one player plays as 'X' and the other plays as 'O').
+The game is won when one player has marked 3 spaces in a row horizontally, vertically or diagonally.
+If all spaces are filled and neither player has won, the game ends in a draw.

-Many different Guess a Number games can be played by many different Users at any given time.
+Many different Tic-Tac-Toe games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.